Post with 3 notes

-glimmerpost asked: Whoa, hey Gerfeffi, I didn't know this was your blog.
+glimmerpost said: Whoa, hey Gerfeffi, I didn't know this was your blog.

 Haha yeah.
 DO you know me from MTGS?
 I used to have a link in my signature, but I stopped posting often a while back so i got rid of it.
 I always mean to start again, but when I decided to start doing well in school and playing more MTGO, I kinda lost the time to do this.
 I’m sure I’ll get back to it sooner or later though.

 Today I played Legacy Burn.
 I thought it was a good deck, and that it was a reasonable meta choice with all of the “fair” Deathrite Shaman decks in the format.